alessiobb3b/CoinFlippingbyTelephoneFairness/README.md

 So when Bob will receive the numbers sent by Alice he will not know the Jacobi symbol of that number because we have two possibile numbers, with a different symbol, that can produce that modular result.
 Bob now has to guess the symbol for each number sending back his answer to Alice.
 Alice will now deliver to Bob the real numbers and both can check the result.
 Who won is based on how many symbols Bob has guessed.
 So at the end both have still the 50% chance to win and we also provided fairness to the protocol.

-## Tecnical limitation of the Blum's implementation
+## Tecnical limitation of my Blum's implementation

 Trying to code this protocol was very hard for me and i needed a lot of compromises.
 1. Dimension of *n*, Blum was looking for a 160-digit numbers and i used only a 6-digit *n*, i don't have all this computational power bro.